-The chart below sets forth the shareholding structure of RYB Education, Inc. immediately after this offering:
+The chart below sets forth the shareholding structure of RYB Education, Inc. immediately after this offering, without giving effect to voting power changes:

 The computation of beneficial ownership percentages assumes the underwriters do not exercise their over-allotment option.
-See "Principal [and Selling] Shareholders."
+See "Principal and Selling Shareholders."